Brick and Stone Mason Level 1

 This Apprenticeship has three (3) in-class levels which are eight (8) weeks in length and is a Red Seal Trade.
 Apprentices will be required to complete their Level 2 training.

 Upon successful completion, apprentices will be placed with an employer for the duration of their apprenticeship.

-*Tuition for apprenticeship programs are typically a one-time fee paid for in Level 1.
+*Tuition for apprenticeship programs is typically a one-time fee paid for in Level 1.
 There could be circumstances where additional fees are required.
 You will be notified should this circumstance arise.